 So, it is wise to burn the subtitles to the video to avoid such issues while viewing.

 Multi-language subtitles work best for audiences who are viewing your videos in real-time.
-They increase your videos’ reach and enable a diverse set of people engage with your content.
-Keeping the above mentioned practices in mind will help your brand in making the best of these subtitles.
+They increase your videos’ reach and enable a diverse set of people to engage with your content.
+Keeping the above-mentioned practices in mind will help your brand in making the best of these subtitles.

 Did we miss any best practice used for subtitles?
 Please let us know in the comments.